-The late 1820s brought the whaling industry to Chowder Bay which was used as an anchorage for visiting American whalers.
-In 1831 Archibald Mosman and John Bell were allotted grants of land in Mosman Bay to establish a whaling station.
-Two years later it was completed and Mosman’s first grand home, The Nest, was built.
-The whaling industry flourished and Archibald Mosman sold the business at its height in 1838 and moved to Glen Innes.
-Thereafter, in the 1840s, whaling declined and for the next 10 years, Mosman Bay was used for overhauling ships.
+The late 1820s brought the whaling industry to Chowder Bay and the bay was used as an anchorage for visiting American whalers.
+In 1831, Archibald Mosman and John Bell were allotted grants of land in Mosman Bay to establish a whaling station.
+Two years later the whaling station was completed and Mosman’s home, ‘The Nest’, was built overlooking the bay.
+The whaling industry flourished and Archibald Mosman sold the business in 1838 moving to Glen Innes.
+From the 1840s, whaling declined in the bay and for the next 10 years, Mosman Bay was used for overhauling ships.

 In 1893, the 1,600 residents of Mosman became part of a new and separate municipality.
 The first Mayor elected was Richard Hayes Harnett Junior.
 The boundaries of Mosman set out in 1893 remain unaltered to this day.

-Electric light cables were extended to Mosman from 1915, Taronga Park Zoo opened in 1916, and a bridge replaced the steam punt at The Spit in 1925.
-The Amphitheatre, an open-air temple, was constructed at Balmoral in 1924 by The Order of the Star of the East, a branch of the Theosophist Society. it was demolished in 1951.
-During the Depression and the War years, development slowed in the private building sector, however, a number of public works, such as the Band Rotunda and Balmoral Promenade were constructed.
+The Mosman Musical Society formed in 1904, the Mosman Scout Troop (the Kangaroo Patrol) held its first meeting in 1908, the Mosman Rowing Club was formed in 1910, a movie theatre, The ABC Electric Theatre, opened its doors in 1913, electric light cables were extended to Mosman from 1915, Taronga Park Zoological Gardens opened in 1916, and in 1925 a bridge replaced the steam punt at The Spit.
+At Balmoral an open-air temple, The Star Amphitheatre, was built in 1924 by The Order of the Star of the East, a branch of the Theosophist Society.
+It was demolished in 1951 and remains the source of many urban myths.